otifsolutions/laravel-tracker/README.md

 #### Defaults:

 The package is enabled by default, once it is installed, it will start logginc/tracking your site visits into database tables.
-To check what default settings are , see `OTIFSolutions\LaravelTracker\Traits\Utilities` class constructor
+To check what default settings are, see `OTIFSolutions\LaravelTracker\Traits\Utilities` class constructor

 ```php
 $this->trackCookies = Setting::get('trackCookies') ?: false;